 John's view that the mouse will still have a market - even with the development of new technology, is shared by David Kurlander, formerly of Microsoft's User Interface and Graphics Research Group, who says:

 "The mouse has been at the centre of efficient desk-top working for decades, and workers who have grown up with these will take some time to become comfortable with the new technological options, and cannot reasonably be expected to change from one to the other without an approriate transition period.
 As ever in ergonomics, it’s about adapting the equipment for the worker rather than forcing the worker to compromise their posture."

-"The mouse and keyboard won't go away completely as they are an extremely fast and efficient way of interacting with computers, but we are going to see a lot more manipulating and placing of real life things."
+Mice and keyboards won't go away completely as they are an extremely fast and efficient way of interacting with computers, but we are going to see a lot more manipulating and placing of real-life things."